List of Mermaid Melody Pichi Pichi Pitch characters: Winged antagonists

-Lady Bat calls herself "the wings of love and pleasure".
-Michel's vampire-like servant, her song hypnotizes the listeners into her spell so she could "bite" the person while they are asleep.
-She wears a frilly shirt and miniskirt, and speaks in a male tone, but changes to a female tone when she runs away from Mermaid Princesses.
-She wears men's clothes when she disguises herself as a human.
-In her real form, she has dark red hair and lavender-colored eyes.
-In her human disguises, her hair is black and her eyes are greenish-blue.
-Her visual is based on Nishikawa Takanori.
+Lady Bat calls himself "the wings of love and pleasure".
+Michel's vampire-like drag queen servant, his song hypnotizes the listeners into his spell so he could "bite" the person while they're asleep.
+He wears a frilly shirt and miniskirt, and speaks in a male tone, but changes to a female tone when he runs away from Mermaid Princesses.
+He wears men's clothes when disguised as a human.
+In his real form, he has dark red hair and lavender-colored eyes.
+In his human disguises, his hair is black and his eyes are greenish-blue.